Get

 A mother cat may growl, hiss, or even try to bite people who come near her nest, even if she’s normally friendly.
 Give her space and let her come to you.
 She has a hard job raising her litter, and she needs you and your family to respect her need for space while she nurses.

 Maternal aggression usually fades once the kittens have been weaned.
-If you find that a queen is aggressive when she has kittens, consider having her spayed to prevent any new litters from being born.
+If you find that a queen is aggressive when she has kittens, consider having her spayed to prevent future litters and stress.

 Territorial Aggression

-All animals experience some level of territorial behavior.
-Cats are especially territorial animals who have many ways of announcing their presence and claim on an area.
+Cats are territorial animals that have many ways of announcing their presence and claiming an area.
 From claw marks to spraying, cats will make it known that they’ve decided a place is home.

 When a cat feels their territory is being threatened, they may hiss, growl, and even stalk or chase the “intruder.”
 Usually, territorial aggression will fade as a cat gets used to sharing their territory with the people and animals that live there.

 If your cat is displaying territorial aggression, consider getting a pheromone diffuser that will disperse friendly cat pheromones through your space.
-You won’t be able to smell it, but your cat will, and they’ll use the smell to know that they are safe and don’t need to be aggressive.
+You won’t be able to smell it, but your cat will, and those diffuse chemical messages that help them feel safe and calm in their environment.
 If the territorial aggression doesn’t change after this, consider talking to a vet.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!